-Today, for these two, happiness is rock climbing.
+Today, happiness is rock climbing.
 Free, unfettered, following their dad’s lead.
-Happiness is mom letting them go ahead and wade in an ice cold river.
+It’s mom letting them go ahead and wade in an ice-cold river.

-If the best things in life are free, it’s especially true out here.
-No “entry fee” to enjoy the wonderful world of the Val Masino.
+There’s no “entry fee” to enjoy the wonderful world of Val Masino.

-Connecting Eastern Switzerland with Northern Italy is a glorious chain of mountains called the Bernina Alps.
-Covered with snow and glaciers, they create a unique, otherworldly panorama.
+The Bernina Alps is a glorious chain of mountains connecting Eastern Switzerland with Northern Italy.
+When covered with snow and visible glaciers, they create an otherworldly panorama.

 But how did all these gigantic boulders lining the path get here?

 “They were left behind by retreating glaciers,” explains Andrea Pavan in his book, Mello Boulder.
-An excellent source of information with maps, categorized boulders and explanations from pros who first scaled the terrain, this is the book to travel with if you’re headed here.
+An excellent source of information with maps, categorized boulders and explanations from pros who first scaled the terrain, this is the book to travel with here.

 Rockfalls led to the formation of huge boulders which had to wait thousands of years before being considered for climbing.
 The Valmasino, originally known only for its shepherds and farmers, became a destination for tourists and mountaineers from 1800 onwards.